DanielMazurkiewicz/WebAI/README.md

 /*
   options example:
   {
-    dataTypeAs: "base64",   // available options: base64, array
+    setupDataAs: "base64",  // available options: base64, array
     optimize: "minify",     // moves all possible parameters to setup.data, mangles all names, removes unused parts
-                            // combines all NNs into one (if "net" operation used)
+                            // combines all NNs into one (if "net" operation used), removes properties with default
+                            // values
+                            // if property not provided then returns in exact form as was provided
+                            // if property is "pretty" moves all possible properties values from "setup" to layers
+                            // and pipes

     layers: {               // if provided - exports only selected layers/selected range of layers as NN JSON object
                             // allows to make autoencoder NNs or to split NNs so they could be runned in chain of
-                            // separate sub-NNs across multiple execution units (eg. first 2 NN layers on CPU,
+                            // separate sub-NNs across multiple execution units
-                            // next 5 on GPU0 and another 4 on GPU1)
-                            // should throw an error if there is any pipe that would make splitting NN impossible
+                            // should throw an error if there is any layer or pipe that would make splitting NN
+                            // impossible
-      from: "input"
+      from: "input",
       to: "output"
     }
   }